 2.3.
-Box and Whisker Plots
+Summary Statistics - Box and Whisker Plots

 Typically, water quality data are skewed to the left (low concentrations and below detects) resulting in non-normal distributions.
 Therefore it is more appropriate to use the median as the measure of central tendency because the mean is inflated by high outliers (Christian et al. 1991).
 Data distributions of water quality variables are reported as box-and-whiskers plots.
 The box-and-whisker plot is a powerful statistic as it shows the median, range, the data distribution as well as serving as a graphical, nonparametric ANOVA.
-The center horizontal line of the box is the median of the data, the top and bottom of the box are the 25^{th} and 75^{th} percentiles (quartiles), and the ends of the whiskers are the 5^{th} and 95^{th} percentiles.
+The center horizontal line of the box is the median of the data, the top and bottom of the box are the 25th and 75th percentiles (quartiles), and the ends of the whiskers are the 5th and 95th percentiles.
 The notch in the box is the 95% confidence interval of the median.
 When notches between boxes do not overlap, the medians are considered significantly different.
-Outliers ($<5^{th}$ and $>95^{th}$ percentiles) were excluded from the graphs to reduce visual compression.
+Outliers (<5th and >95th percentiles) were excluded from the graphs to reduce visual compression.
 Differences in variables were also tested between groups using the Wilcoxon Ranked Sign test (comparable to a t-test) and among groups by the Kruskall-Wallace test (ANOVA) with significance set at p<0.05.

 2.4.
-Contour Maps
+Spatial Analysis - Contour Maps

-In an effort to elucidate the contribution of external factors to the water quality of the FKNMS and to visualize gradients in water quality over the region, we combined Keys and Shelf data into contour maps (ArcView, ESRI) of specific water quality variables until 2011, when monitoring of the Shelf was dropped.
+In an effort to elucidate the contribution of external factors to the water quality of the FKNMS and to visualize gradients in water quality over the region, we use contour maps (ArcView, ESRI) of specific water quality variables.
 We used kriging as the geostatistical algorithm because it is designed to minimize the error variance while at the same time maintaining point pattern continuity (Isaaks & Srivastava, 1989).
-Kriging is a general method of statistical interpolation that can be applied within any discipline to sampled data from random fields that satisfy the appropriate mathematical assumptions.
 Kriging is a global approach which uses standard geostatistics to determine the "distance" of influence around each point and the "clustering" of similar samples sites (autocorrelation).
 Therefore, unlike the inverse distance procedure, kriging will not produce valleys in the contour between neighboring points of similar value.

 2.5.
-Trend Analysis
+Time Series Analysis